-We are deeply concerned about the impact this piece of legislation on AHPs will have on individuals living with MS and their families.
-While AHPs can offer less costly coverage, they frequently do not adhere to important standards, including financial protections and coverage for essential health benefits.
-AHPs also have a long history of fraud and insolvency which have historically harmed small employers and individuals the most.
+We are deeply concerned about the impact this piece of legislation will have on individuals living with MS and their families.
+While this proposal can offer less costly coverage, it does not have to adhere to important standards, including financial protections and coverage for essential health benefits.
+Sub-standard plans also have a long history of fraud and insolvency which have historically harmed small employers and individuals the most.
 Many of these plans collected premiums for health insurance coverage that did not exist and did not pay medical claims - leaving businesses, individuals, and providers with millions of dollars in unpaid bills.
 For people with chronic illnesses or disabilities such as MS, the results have been disastrous.
-We are extremely concerned that the proposal will leave Kansas families in the lurch with insufficient coverage, unpaid medical bills, and lifelong health implications - just as many of these plans did before the Affordable Care Act (ACA) was passed.
+We are extremely concerned that the proposal will leave Kansas farm bureau families in the lurch with insufficient coverage, unpaid medical bills, and lifelong health implications - just as many of these plans did before the Affordable Care Act (ACA) was passed.

-HB 2054 could eliminate or alter critically important health plan standards and regulatory structures that have served to protect patients and consumers, including those related to benefit structure, cost, and oversight.
+SB32 could eliminate or alter critically important health plan standards and regulatory structures that have served to protect patients and consumers, including those related to benefit structure, cost, and oversight.
 We are deeply concerned these proposed policies will inevitably result in a return to widespread adverse selection, uncompensated care for providers, medical bankruptcies, under-insurance and un, or under-treated health care needs.
-Some of our concerns with AHPs are as follows.
+Some of our concerns are as follows.